 As Tamara McCleary, CEO of Thulium and a top marketing technology influencer, put it, “It’s potentially lethal to put acquisition before retention strategies.
 Look at the data: It costs five times as much to acquire a new customer as it does to keep an existing one.”

-In this blog post, we explore seven customer retention tools that you can use to bolster your retention marketing efforts and your revenue.
+In this blog post, we explore seven customer retention tactics that you can use to bolster your retention marketing efforts and your revenue.

 1. Loyalty Programs

 Loyalty programs reward existing customers for their business and incentivize them to spend more.
 Customers receive bonuses when they purchase a certain amount, and can usually track their progress along the way.
 Data shows that customers subscribed to loyalty programs buy 90% more often and spend 60% more per sale.

 Sephora even takes it a step further by offering tiers in their loyalty program.
 Shoppers achieve Insider status for signing up, then can work their way up to VIB status through $350 in purchases per year, or Rouge status through $1,000.
 With each tier comes additional perks, such as reduced shipping costs, custom makeovers, and invitations to exclusive events.

 Gamification isn’t just for video games and mobile apps.
 You can apply gamification tactics to your retention marketing strategy by making it more fun for customers to purchase your products.
 Consider incorporating leaderboards, status updates, badges, or challenges into your marketing.

 Starbucks, for example, offers challenges that incentivize customers to buy items in order to receive bonus stars.
 Depending on your business, you can apply this approach to get through certain inventory faster, tempt customers to try new items, or encourage customers to buy more of their favorites.

 Personalization gives customers a more relevant shopping experience by tailoring content based on customer location, shopping habits, and other demographics.